 Go “all in” on content marketing and you will wean yourself from such a heavy reliance on advertising.
-In addition, through content marketing you’ll sustainably increase your visibility, brand awareness, organic traffic and conversions over the long-term.
+In addition, engaging content ideas will sustainably increase your visibility, brand awareness, organic traffic and conversions over the long-term.
 Your investment in content marketing can have a massive influence on your SEO results.
 As a result, you’ll dramatically reduce your cost per acquisition.

 Over the long term, you’ll generate a higher ROI.